chcharcharlie/10XResearcher/prompt_instructions.md

         * Only AFTER saving the resource, continue browsing if needed

       - Complete only that single subtask with evidence-based research
-      - IMMEDIATELY after subtask completion:
+      - [MANDATORY ACTION] IMMEDIATELY after subtask completion:
         * Update research_plan.md by changing `- [ ]` to `- [x]` for that specific subtask
         * Add brief outcomes directly under the completed subtask with bullet points
         * Reference specific resource files (not just direct URLs) for EVERY statement or finding